Vic-L/react-native-cognito-boilerplate/README.md

 ```
 This will also run the `prepare` script after `install` to handle some bugs that [affect ios builds on Xcode 10](https://github.com/facebook/react-native/issues/20774).

+### Development

+To run on iphoneX simulator, run the command `npm run iphoneX`.
+To run on iphonePlus simulator, run the command `npm run iphonePlus`.
+To run on device, change the name in the `iphoneDevice` script in `package.json` to your device name and run the command `npm run iphoneDevice`.

+To run different schemes, change the value for the `--scheme` flag in the desired script command in `package.json`.

 ### Firebase

 * Replace android keystores.